A list of 20 amazing tourist attractions, cities, and places to visit in Japan. Plan your perfect Japan itinerary.

 There is just one very peculiar thing about the Ise Shrine.
 As Japanese belief in the impermanence of all things, but also believe that old places (and things) are wont to gather evil spirits, the shrine dating back to around the 7th-century ad, gets rebuilt every 20 years!
 There is a grand, grand festival held to mark the rebuilding ceremony.
 The next rebuilding is due in 2033.

-I’ve been talking a lot about places you have to visit, but there are also a lot of Japanese things you shouldn’t miss on your visit.
+I’ve been talking a lot about places you have to visit in Japan, but there are also a lot of Japanese things you shouldn’t miss.
 Taking the Shinkansen, the Japanese bullet train is one of them.
 For a start, they are about the fastest, cheapest and easiest way to get anywhere on the main island Honshu.

 Pro tip: Apply for a Japan Rail Pass to get unlimited train rides at a bargain; must be done from abroad and in advance!